AtlasOfLivingAustralia/galaxias-python/docs/source/getting_started/Introduction.rst

 are the format in which the `Atlas of Living Australia <https://www.ala.org.au/>`_ accepts and publishes biodiversity data.
 Each archive contains:

 - **Data:** This is the data you (and/or others) have collected.
 This can include, but is not limited to: observations, data on longitudinal studies, and environmental data.
 - **Metadata:** This is information about the data.
-This can include, but is not limited to: who collected the data, what methods were used to collect the data, and the license you would like attributed to your data.
+This can include, but is not limited to:
+    - who collected the data
+    - what methods were used to collect the data
+    - the license you would like attributed to your data
 - **Description of DwCA**: Each archive contains a file that describes how the data and the metadata are linked.

 What type of data do I have?
 ---------------------------------